September 2007 (August data)

-The average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta declined 0.7 percent in August from the previous month.
-The Europe and the Americas subindexes fell 2 percent and 1 percent, respectively.
-The Pacific and the Pacific-excluding-Japan subindexes were only slightly higher in Augustup 0.1 percent each.
-The classic subindex, which is the analogue of the original Atlanta index, fell 0.6 percent in August.
-The overall index was 2.5 percent lower in August compared to a year ago.
-On a daily basis, the overall index was down 0.3 percent at the end of August from its level at the end of July and was 2.5 percent below its reading at the end of August 2005.
+The average monthly value for the trade-weighted dollar index of 15 major currencies tracked by the Federal Reserve Bank of Atlanta increased 0.2 percent in August, following six consecutive monthly declines.
+The dollar gained the most against the Americas subindex—up 1.3 percent.
+The Pacific-excluding-Japan subindex rose 0.9 percent, and the Europe measure was higher by 0.8 percent.
+Meanwhile, the Pacific subindex fell 1.1 percent.
+The classic subindex, which is the analogue of the original Atlanta index, was down 0.1 percent in August.
+The overall index was 3.3 percent below its year-ago level.
+On a daily basis, the overall index decreased 0.1 percent from the end of July to the end of August and was down 3.4 percent from its value at the end of August 2006.

 (1995 = 100)